The Crumbling Empire

 UNUSED CONCEPT: THE IMPERIAL CITY

-Known by the crew as the “Imperial City,” it went through numerous name changes, the most well-known being Alderaan (before it was used as Leia’s ‘home’ planet) and the lesser known being Had Abbadon.
-Lucas eventually adopted the name Coruscant from the Expanded Universe.
+1168The world we now know as Coruscant went through many iterations before finally showing up at the end of the Episode VI Special Edition.
+It was originally supposed to play a bigger role in those first films.
+Known by the crew as the “Imperial City,” it went through numerous name changes, the most well-known being Alderaan (before it was repurposed as Leia’s home planet).
+Another lesser known name was Had Abbadon.
+Lucas eventually decided to adopt the name Coruscant from the Expanded Universe, first named by Timothy Zahn.

-Ralph McQuarrie, in an interview with Starlog Magazine (10/83) talks briefly about his contributions to the Imperial City:
+Ralph McQuarrie, in an interview with Starlog Magazine (October, 1983) talks briefly about his contributions to the Imperial City:

-“But, the biggest thing left out of RETURN OF THE JEDI was the planet for the rebels.
+“But, the biggest thing left out of RETURN OF THE JEDI was the planet for the rebels [sic].
 We worked on this Imperial City a long time, but it’s never visited in the film.
 George decided to just have everything take place in space.
 It’s elaborate and quite pretty.
 But I don’t want to reveal what it looks like because George might use it in the future.”

 In the book, Star Wars: The Annotated Screenplays, Lucas talks about why we never saw the Imperial City in the original version of Episode VI: